-The GSBMS Ph.D. programs, as well as a dual M.D.-Ph.D. program, in six biomedical disciplines are intended for students dedicated to advanced research, scientific discovery, and mastery of the discipline.
+The GSBMS Ph.D. programs, as well as a joint M.D.-Ph.D. program, in six biomedical disciplines are intended for students dedicated to advanced research, scientific discovery, and mastery of the discipline.
 Ph.D. graduates often work as senior and supervisory research scientists in labs across scientific industries, become professors where they conduct research in academia, or use their critical analysis skills as scientific writers and policy experts.

 Ph.D.
 Program Disciplines